Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 460 1GB should be quite a bit faster than the GeForce GTX 750 Ti in general. (explain)
+Memory BandwidthThe GeForce GTX 460 1GB should theoretically be much faster than the GeForce GTX 750 Ti overall. (explain)

-Texel RateThe GeForce GTX 750 Ti will be a small bit (approximately 8%) faster with regards to anisotropic filtering than the GeForce GTX 460 1GB. (explain)
+Texel RateThe GeForce GTX 750 Ti will be a bit (approximately 8%) more effective at texture filtering than the GeForce GTX 460 1GB. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 460 1GB is the winner, by a large margin. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 460 1GB is superior to the GeForce GTX 750 Ti, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison